Dream House

 The inciting incident occurs at 11 minutes when Will discovers that a man named Peter Ward murdered his wife and two daughters in this house five years ago, but was acquitted by reason of insanity.
 The dream house has a horrific history that was hidden from them..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Will decides to actively hunt down Peter Ward to confront him and protect his family.
+This illustrates the protagonist's commitment to Will decides to actively hunt down Peter Ward to confront him and protect his family.
 He commits to solving the mystery rather than fleeing, crossing into a investigative thriller world where he must uncover the truth., moving from reaction to action.

 At 41 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Will discovers the devastating truth: he IS Peter Ward.
+Significantly, this crucial beat Will discovers the devastating truth: he IS Peter Ward.
 His wife and daughters were murdered, and Libby and the children he's been living with are hallucinations.
 His entire reality shatters as he realizes he's been delusional, reliving a fantasy of the life that was taken from him., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 62 minutes (74% through) represents the emotional nadir.
 Here, Peter realizes Ann is in danger and the real killer—Ann's ex-husband, who was obsessed with Libby and killed Peter's family in a deranged act—is still active and targeting them.
-The truth brings no relief, only the horror that his family is truly gone and the killer remains free., shows the protagonist at their lowest point.
+The truth brings no relief, only the horror that his family is truly gone and the killer remains free., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 67 minutes initiates the final act resolution at 79% of the runtime.
 Peter accepts who he really is and what happened, using both his fragmented memories and Ann's help to identify the real killer.
 He chooses to protect Ann and confront the murderer, synthesizing his old identity as a father with his new reality., demonstrating the transformation achieved throughout the journey.